 From Nana, María Amalia learned how to prepare some of her favourite dishes, such as Enchiladas Suizas (chicken rolled up in a tortilla, served with green tomatillo sauce and sour cream), Chiles Rellenos (beef-stuffed peppers, covered in an egg batter), Frijoles Rancheros (ranch style beans) and so much more…

 María Amalia left Mexico years ago, but her learning didn't stop there.
 She's an avid cook and food explorer.
 She has taken a numerous courses in various food styles, such as Indian, Thai, Chinese, Korean, Vietnamese, French, Venezuelan and Caribbean, among others.
-In 2003, after founding The Cultural Kitchen, she traveled to Oaxaca, Mexico, where she took classes from Susana Trilling, author of "The Seasons of my Heart" cookbook, and Iliana de la Vega, then chef/owner of El Naranjo Restaurant, and now an instructor at the Culinary Institute of America, and owner of the El Naranjo Truck in Austin, Texas.
+In 2003, after founding The Cultural Kitchen, she traveled to Oaxaca, Mexico, where she took specialized classes from Chef Susana Trilling, author of "The Seasons of my Heart" cookbook and owner of Seasons of my Heart Cooking School, and Chef Iliana de la Vega, Chef/owner of the former El Naranjo Restaurant in Oaxaca, and present Chef/owner of the El Naranjo Restaurant in Austin, Texas.

 In 2005, she was invited to attend the first Tri-National Seminar on Mexican Gastronomy, in Mexico City, where she immersed herself in what truly makes Mexican Cooking an identity factor for the Mexican.
 From there, she went to tour Hacienda La Rojeña, in Tequila, Jalisco, to learn the process of making Tequila.
 In 2008, María visited Yucatán, where she learned about Mayan cuisine, and early in 2009, she attended the 4th International Seminar on Mexican Gastronomy and Culture, held in Puebla, México.
 Along with 54 fellow chefs, she re-visited the traditional cuisine of Puebla while learning new trends on Mexican gastronomy.